 The Liberal government has made platform promises that can help you pay for post-secondary education, reduce your student loan debt load upon graduation, and enhance your access to the workforce.
 But along with education and jobs, rental housing is also a growing concern for many young Canadians.
 And a lack of affordable housing is a key contributor to more young adults living with their parents for longer than previous generations.

-The average monthly rental rate in Canada in 2016 was $944 a month.
-And in major centres like Toronto, that average climbed as high as $1,583 a month.‡ With rental rates increasing yearly, it's no surprise that young Canadians are concerned about affordable housing.
+The average monthly rental rate in Canada in 2018 was $987 a month.
+And in major centres like Vancouver, the average was as high as $1,649 a month.‡ With rental rates increasing yearly, it's no surprise that young Canadians are concerned about affordable housing.
 If the Liberals can keep their pledge to provide affordable rent, it could mean less financial stress and more money in your pocket while you are attending school and trying to get started in the workforce.
 And maybe you won't have to live with mom and dad until you're 30!
 (A scary thought, we know.)

 Update: In its 2016 budget, the Liberals committed over $2.3 billion to various measures aimed at creating more affordable housing.